Onaeem26/GoodNews/README.md

   <img width="1200" height="600" src="https://github.com/Onaeem26/GoodNews/blob/master/gnpromobanner.jpg">
 </p>

+<h2> GoodNews V1.2 Update: </h2>
+I am excited to announce the release of GoodNews Version 1.2.
+V1.2 brings some neat new features, along with refining some of the existing ones.

+GoodNews V1.2 brings following new features / changes:

+1. Now you can fetch news from specific websites / domains that aren't available in the sources list.
+Just tap the `+` button on the top right and choose `Add Domain`.
+Write the domain name, <b>without</b> `http://`.
+For example, `9to5mac.com`.
+(The name of the site with `.com`).

+2. The `For You` collection view layout is changed.
+Instead of showing the topical articles, you now get to see all the latest news from the specific websites/domains that you have added.
+I have also changed the layout of this section, and created a 2x2 grid that scrolls horizontally.

+3. If you go to `Sources` tab and tap any of the added domains, it will show you all the latest articles from that website.
+With v1.2, I have implemented infinite scrolling / pagination.
+As you keep scrolling, you keep on getting more and more articles.

+4. Tapping on any article, takes you to the respective website.
+The browser gets more features with website loading progress indicator, reload button.

 <h3>GoodNews is a simple and minimal news app for iPhone.
 The app uses <a href="https://newsapi.org">NewsAPI</a> to fetch latest news.</h3>